huntdatacenter/docs/docs/coordination/agreements/download.md

 ---
-title: Agreements
+title: Download
 category: HUNT Cloud
-permalink: /about/agreements
+permalink: /coordination/agreements/download
 sidebarDepth: 1
 description: This page list agreements that may be relevant for you as a lab user.
 Contact your lab leader for more details on other agreement types.
 ---

-# Agreements
+# Download agreements

-This page list agreements that may be relevant for you as a lab user.
+This page list agreements that may be relevant for you as a lab user and lab coordinator.
 Contact your lab leader for more details on other agreement types.

 [[toc]]